ozmoroz/ozmoroz-blog-hugo/content/post/async-await/index.md

 If we wrap calling an `async` function into a `try` block, and the promise returned from that `async` function is ***rejected*** (which most likely means an error), then the execution jumps to the `catch` block.
 That blocks receives an error object.

+>💡 `await` allows us to use JavaScript `try`...`catch` error handling with asynchronous code.

 ## Putting it all together

 You may be thinking, "***That's all wonderful.
 But why would I use async/await instead of plain old promises?
 How is that any better?***"

 It makes sense if we need to chain multiple *asynchronous operations* together.

-> 💡To learn more about asynchronous operations, click [here](https://ozmoroz.com/2019/10/introduction-to-asynchronous-javascript/).
+> 💡(To learn more about asynchronous operations, click [here](https://ozmoroz.com/2019/10/introduction-to-asynchronous-javascript/)).

-Let's imagine that `asyncOp1`, `asyncOp2` and `asyncOp3` are asynchronous functions.
+Let's imagine that `asyncOp1` and `asyncOp3` are asynchronous functions.
 They all execute legitimate *asynchronous operations* and return promises.
-We need to string them together:
+We also have `op2` which is a normal *synchronous* function.
+We need to string them together in the following way:

 - First, we run `asyncOp1`.
-- Then, once it is completed, we want to run `asyncOp2`.
+- Then, once it is completed, we want to run `op2`.
 - And only when it is completed too we need to run `asyncOp3`.

 Each of the subsequent operation takes the result of the previous one as a parameter.